dseres/qmk_firmware/keyboards/planck/keymaps/dseres01/readme.md

-# This is Hungarian layout for the Planck keyboards.
+# This is a hungarian layout for the Planck keyboards.
 ```
 /* Qwerty
  * ,-----------------------------------------------------------------------------------.